andyhsim/local-load-balancer/load-balancer-caveats.md

 {:new_window: target="_blank_"}
 {:note: .note}

-# Known Limitations with Local Load Balancer
+# Known limitations with local load balancer
 {: #known-limitations-with-local-load-balancer}

 There are some known limitations to be aware of when working with IBM© Cloud Local Load Balancer.